 If you have configured to save project files on network drives 'on close' and a project file will not open or is older than the local temporary copy, NVivo automatically offers to open the local file.

-If you choose to open the local version you are prompted for a location to copy the file to and to give it a new name.
+If you open the local version you are prompted for a file name and location to save the project.

 Use the copy function (similar to 'save as') to make a backup copy of your project or to take a snapshot of your project at a particular point in time.

 - Click File > Copy Project.

 - If required, click the Browse button next to the Project box to locate the project you want to copy.